 Each Sunday, visitors from around the neighborhood and around the globe attend services at Ebenezer Baptist Church.
 The church has an open-door policy and welcomes anyone who wishes to visit.

-Enjoy a new comedy at the Alliance Theatre
+♦ See a new show on the Hertz Stage at the Alliance Theatre

 6:30 to 8:30 p.m.